GoDaddy Website Builder Review - Is GoDaddy Good?

 With that in mind, we’ll assume WordPress is “100 percent flexible and expandable” and that every other website builder tool falls somewhere below that mark.

-True to the system GoDaddy created with its website builder, the tools available to you as you create your website are few in number, but fairly well-executed.
+True to the system GoDaddy has created, the tools available to you as you create your website are few in number, but fairly well-executed.
 This means the GoDaddy website builder could either offer everything you need or seem severely lacking, depending on the type of business you operate.

 Yet, GoDaddy caters to very popular types of businesses that probably represent the majority of small businesses in the market for this type of website builder.